 The first step to working as an LPC is to obtain a bachelor’s degree—ideally in the field, though that is not necessary.
 A relevant master’s or doctoral degree is required to be an LPC, so you’ll need to pursue a master’s degree and possibly a doctoral degree in mental health counseling or psychology from an accredited program.

 Several specializations may be available, depending on the state where you plan to practice and the school you select.
 Common specializations include addiction, marriage, trauma, and forensic counseling.

-Courses in a master’s or doctoral program cover a wide range of topics, including counseling theory, substance abuse, mental health diagnosis (in states where LPC can provide diagnoses), mental health therapy, and group therapy practices.
+Courses in a master’s or doctoral program cover various topics, including counseling theory, substance abuse, mental health diagnosis (in states where LPC can provide diagnoses), mental health therapy, and group therapy practices.
 If you plan to work in private practice, consider taking business courses to help prepare you to run a successful practice.

 In addition to completing a master’s or doctoral degree, LPCs must complete hands-on practice under a licensed practitioner’s supervision.
-During your supervised practice, you’ll likely work under a licensed psychiatrist, social worker, or clinical psychologist to evaluate and treat patients.
+You’ll likely work under a licensed psychiatrist, social worker, or clinical psychologist during your supervised practice to evaluate and treat patients.

 Hands-on practice is required before taking the exam to become licensed to practice, and the number of hours required varies by state.
 If you plan to earn your master’s degree online, talk to the school about your options.